BIONF/FAS/README.md

 # Usage

 ## Download and install annotation tools
 Before using FAS, some annotation tools and databases need to be installed.
 FAS' standard databases/annotation tools are: [PFAM](https://pfam.xfam.org/), [SMART](http://smart.embl-heidelberg.de/), [fLPS](http://biology.mcgill.ca/faculty/harrison/flps.html), [SEG](http://www.biology.wustl.edu/gcg/seg.html), [COILS](https://embnet.vital-it.ch/software/COILS_form.html), [THMHH 2.0c](http://www.cbs.dtu.dk/services/TMHMM/) and [SignalP 4.1g](http://www.cbs.dtu.dk/services/SignalP/).
-To get these tools and make a configuration file for FAS, please use the `prepareFAS` function:
+To get these tools and make a configuration file for FAS, please use the `setupFAS` function:
 ```
-prepareFAS -t /directory/where/you/want/to/save/annotation/tools
+setupFAS -t /directory/where/you/want/to/save/annotation/tools
 ```
 Inside the output directory you will find a file called *annoTools.txt* that contains all installed annotation tools.
 If you wish to discard any of them from the annotation process, you can just remove the unneeded tools from that file.

-*Please read our [wiki page of prepareFAS](https://github.com/BIONF/FAS/wiki/prepareFAS) for other use-cases, such as how to use your old annotation tools with the new FAS, etc.*
+*Please read our [wiki page of setupFAS](https://github.com/BIONF/FAS/wiki/setupFAS) for other use-cases, such as how to use your old annotation tools with the new FAS, etc.*

 __*NOTE: we provide compiled code only for Pfam, SMART, COILS and SEG. fLPS will be automatically downloaded and installed.
 For TMHMM and SignalP, you can decide if you want to include those two tools to the annotation step (recommended) or ignore them.
 For using TMHMM version 2.0c and SignalP version 4.1g, you need to request a license from the authors at https://services.healthtech.dtu.dk, and save the downloaded files in the same directory.
 FAS will do the rest for you ;-)*__